PaulskPt/M5Stack_DS3231_uRTC/README.md

  Origin: Adafruit-uRTC (https://github.com/adafruit/Adafruit-uRTC)
  Adafruit's library has the status 'Deprecated' because Adafruit changed it's policy to support only CircuitPython.
  The RTC module: ```urtc.py``` differs is in various ways from the original urtc.py from Adafruit.
- Adafruit's urtc library is suitable for various models of RTC modules.
-My urtc module serves only the DS3231 RTC, in combination with a M5Stack Core1 (BASIC) controller.
+ Adafruit's urtc library is suitable for various RTC modules.
+My urtc library serves only the DS3231 RTC, in combination with a M5Stack Core1 (BASIC) controller.
 It can also be used with other M5Stack units like the Core2.

  In file ```myVars.py``` is the ```class MVARS```, used to save various values so they can be used